Visiting the Ghost Town of Danushkodi in India :Destroyed by a Cyclone in 1964

 Change is the essence of life and finally after half a century people and the government have awoken up and decided that Danushkodi does have some tourist value.
 A road is planned from Rameshwaram to Danushkodi and will be followed by a state bus service.

 The pristine beaches have found a use and Tamil and other film producers are making use of them to shoot films.
-Many films have been shot here and they have given a shot in the arm to the community dwelling here.
+Many films have been shot here and they have given a shot in the arm to the people dwelling here.
 The locals are afraid that they will lose their land once the settlements come back.
 But the local MLA has assured that they will be integrated into the society.